gem5bootcamp/lps2024/slides/02-Using-gem5/04-cores.md

 - **Learn about CPU models in gem5​**
   - AtomicSimpleCPU, TimingSimpleCPU, O3CPU, MinorCPU, KvmCPU​
 - Using the CPU models​
-  - Set-up a simple system with two cache sizes and three CPU models​
+  - Set up a simple system with two cache sizes and three CPU models​
 - Look at the gem5 generated statistics​
-  - To understand differences among CPU models
+  - To understand the differences between CPU models
 - Create a custom processor
   - Change parameters of a processor based on O3CPU